English, MA

 Studies in the theory and pedagogy of the teaching of developmental writing.
 Focus centers on the political, sociolinguistic, and educational history and status of basic writers.

-Explores the dynamics of online, networked reading and writing practices by examining the rhetorical, social, cultural, political, educational, and ethical dimensions of digital texts and examines issues of technology and literacy in digital spaces.
-Students will create digital texts in a variety of media, genres, and contexts.
+Explores the dynamics of contemporary reading and writing practices by examining the rhetorical, social, cultural, political, educational, technological and ethical dimensions of multimodal, visual, or digital texts.
+Students will create multimodal texts in a variety of genres, and contexts.

 ENGL 5363 Rhetoric